 Kilt - The Long and Short of it

 The garment was originally not tailored.
-It was simply a four to five yards long, mostly tartan-patterned woollen fabric with wide plaids that were never precisely folded nor sewn in, as they do now.
+It was simply a four to five yards long, mostly tartan-patterned woolen fabric with wide plaids that were never precisely folded nor sewn in, as they do now.
 The pleats were also used as blankets then.

 In 1730 the kilt became shorter when an Englishman named Thomas Rawlinson cut the garment in half to help the workers go about their duties with ease in his stuffy iron-smelting factory.
 This way, the lower part could be worn separately.
 This historical slashing also gave rise to the English people’s insistence that they indeed invented the Scottish National dress.

-The true tailored knee length kilt as we know today with sewn box pleats entered only in 1792.
+The true tailored knee-length kilt as we know today with sewn box pleats entered only in 1792.

 TartanTown - Your Scottish Department Store for Over 40 years

 When you add a Scottish theme to your events or celebrate the great tradition of the Scottish people on special occasions, visit us.
 For over 40 years, Tartantown has outfitted weddings, graduations, birthdays, dinners, and special occasions with kilts and necessary accessories made in Scotland, available both for purchase and rental purposes.
 Fittings are by appointment only.
 Email us or call to schedule an appointment.